 Requesting an Overnight Parking Waiver

-Starting November 4, 2010, police dispatch will no longer take requests for an overnight parking waiver.
+As of November 4, 2010, police dispatch will no longer take requests for an overnight parking waiver.
 Residents who require a waiver can make their request online via the Request/Answer Center or by phone by calling the Overnight Parking hotline.
-Read the full press release here.

 Please read the following information first before submitting a request by either method.